androidovshchik/cordova-detect-vpn/README.md

-# cordova-app-icon plugin
+# cordova-vpn-detect plugin

-Simple plugin that allows to control the visibility of the app icon
+Simple plugin that allows to detect VPN connection on device

-> As of Android 10 Q (API 29) all app icons will be visible in the launcher no matter what unless [special privileges](https://developer.android.com/reference/android/content/pm/LauncherApps#getActivityList(java.lang.String,%20android.os.UserHandle))

 ## Getting started